Library Reopening Information

 - One Button Studio

-MC librarians are providing in-person and online research appointmentsnew window, as well as online service through text, chat, and email during designated service hoursnew window.
-Our subject and course research guides and distance education guide can also connect you with resources and help you learn to do research.
+MC librarians are providing in-person and online research appointmentsnew window, phone research help, and online service through text, chat, and email during designated service hoursnew window.
+Learn more about all the ways we can help you with research.

-The library will resume purchase of print textbooks for the fall 2021 semester and will continue to buy e-textbook copies when they are available.
-To find out if the library offers your textbook in print or online, please check the Library Course Reserves link in the appropriate Blackboard course, following the instructions on our Finding Course Reserves Materials for Students page.
+The library has resumed purchasing print textbooks and will continue to buy e-textbooks when they are available.
+To find out if the library offers your textbook, please check the Library Course Reserves link in your Blackboard courses.
+Learn more on our Finding Course Reserves Materials for Students page.

-Library materials may be returned to any of the library's service desks or exterior book return boxes.
+Library materials may be returned to any library service desk or exterior book return box.
 Book return boxes are located on each campus as follows:

 - Germantown Campusnew window (click to view map): at the Humanities and Social Sciences (HS) building entrance located on the main quad across from the Student Affairs (SA) building.